PPN 022 (PA 2023)

 In-scope organisations should:

-• consider relevant policies, tools and methodologies when designing steel procurement, and apply them in accordance with the relevant instructions set out in each case.
-Further details can be found in the accompanying guidance to this PPN (i.e. PPN 010)
+• consider the Green Book, the National Procurement Policy Statement, the Construction Playbook and the Social Value Model when designing relevant steel procurements and apply them in accordance with the instructions set out in each case.

 • ensure responsible and sustainable steel production